 - ACT or SAT scores (if you have completed less than 30 credit hours at another college or university)

 - Personal statement

 Kettering University welcomes qualified students transferring from other universities.
 There are no deadlines to apply as a transfer student.
 We will offer admission on a space-available basis.
-Be sure to contact counselor Roger Smith for more information.
+Be sure to contact counselor LaShaunta Hairston for more information.